-What is BIM?
+What is and how BIM works?
 Understanding the Concept and its Benefits

 BIM is a concept that has been around for over two decades in hopes of helping architects, designers, engineers, contractors and anyone involved in a construction/design project to make their work easier, faster and with less mistakes.
 First of all, BIM stands for Building Information Modeling and it is used to create a fully 3D model of the project that is connected to a database so that all the information of the project, whether drawings, schedules or text information related to the project, is all in the same place and easily retrieved.
 This way of working has proven to be quite effective and cost effective and that’s why a lot of companies are switching to it.